C+ is the ultimate treatment for treating anti-ageing and hyper-pigmentation.

 - look for a stable form of Vitamin C like Ethyl Ascorbic Acid – unlike L-ascorbic acid, it won’t oxidise in light, heat, or oxygen

-- ensure your formula has additional antioxidants to help to stabilise the formula; a bonus is that the antioxidants will help to protect your skin against oxidative stress
+- ensure your formula has additional antioxidants that help to stabilise the formula; a bonus is that the antioxidants will also help to protect your skin against oxidative stress

-- any Vitamin C serums should be 10% plus for maximal absorption, where it is readily taken up by the skin cells, more than any other direct-acting forms of topical Vitamin C. Ethyl Ascorbic Acid has 85 % conversion to Ascorbic Acid in the deeper layers of the skin – the dermis
+- any Vitamin C serums should have a concentration of at least 10% for maximal absorption when it is readily taken up by the skin cells more than any other direct-acting forms of topical Vitamin C.